EQIP Air Quality Initiative

 How To Apply

 However, each state may establish deadlines for one or more application periods in which to consider eligible applications for funding.
-Applications submitted after these deadlines will be evaluated and considered for funding in later funding opportunities.
+Applications submitted after these dates will be evaluated and considered for funding during later funding opportunities.
 Producers must submit a complete program application and other documentation to support eligibility to be considered for financial assistance through EQIP.
 Detailed information about the application process is available at your local USDA Service Center.
 Consult the USDA Service Center Locator for locations of NRCS Field Offices.

 The National Air Quality Site Assessment Tool (NAQSAT) has been developed for the voluntary use of livestock producers and their advisors or consultants.
 It is intended to provide assistance to livestock and poultry producers in determining the areas in their operations where there are opportunities to make changes that result in reduced air emissions.
 Air emissions research from livestock production systems is increasing every year.
 NAQSAT is based on the most accurate, credible data currently available regarding mitigation strategies for air emissions of ammonia, methane, volatile organic compounds, hydrogen sulfide, particulates, and odor.

 Agricultural Air Quality Conservation Measures Reference Guide (EPA website; PDF, 896KB)